Kotlin-Thursdays/KT-Documentation/Weekly Deadlines.md

 # Deadlines

 1. Draft on blog - needs to be on Google docs for review the Thursday before
-2. Blog - the Sunday before Thursday
+2. Blog & Project on Github if applicable - the Sunday before Thursday
 3. Recordings - the Tuesday before Thursday

 # Weekly Expectations